Understanding the FCC one-to-one consent rule update

 It’s crucial that your employees are well-versed in the TCPA’s one-to-one consent rule.
 Regular training not only prevents unintentional missteps but also ensures everyone is on the same page when it comes to compliance.
 Documented training and policies can also help in the legal defense if there is a lawsuit or regulator inquiry.

-Consider using a trusted consent management platform like TrustedForm to make the process of getting, managing, and documenting consumer TCPA consent easier and more efficient.
+Consider using products within ActiveProspect’s platform, like TrustedForm, to make the process of getting, managing, and documenting consumer TCPA consent easier and more efficient.

-Requiring businesses to obtain prior express written consent from consumers before sending text messages or robocalls may seem like a daunting task, especially for large organizations with extensive customer lists.
+Confirming that prior express written consent was obtained from consumers before sending text messages or robocalls may seem like a daunting task, especially for large organizations with extensive customer lists.
 However, there is a solution that simplifies the process and provides peace of mind: TrustedForm.

 TrustedForm is the ultimate compliance solution for documenting TCPA consent on digital lead capture forms, offering a number of products to help you: